 One promising job for MPA graduates is that of a human resources director.
-These professionals may find work in the public or private sector, and opportunities are plentiful.
-The Bureau of Labor Statistics (BLS) reports that openings for HR directors are growing steadily and will continue on this elevated path through the end of the decade.
-Specifically, this particular occupational field is expected to grow by 9% between 2020 and 2030, which will result in nearly 15,000 new jobs.
+These professionals may find plentiful work opportunities in the public or private sector.
+The BLS reports that openings for HR directors are growing steadily.
+This is expected to continue on this elevated path through the end of the decade.
+This particular occupational field is expected add to 15,000 new jobs between 2020 and 2030.

 Government Affairs Executive

 Another career path that is growing steadily for MPA graduates is the position of government affairs executive.
 According to the BLS, these jobs are growing about as fast as average right now.
 This growth could add over 200,000 new jobs for qualified professionals by the year 2030.

 Postsecondary Education Administrators